Application for Waiver of Chapter 7 Filing Fee

 - you cannot pay the fee in installments over 120 days, and

 - your combined family income is less than 150% of the official poverty line.

-If you cannot afford to pay the fee up front, but can pay in installments, you can file an Application to Pay Filing Fee in Installments.
+If you cannot afford to pay the fee up front but can pay in installments, you can file an Application for Individuals to Pay the Filing Fee in Installments.

 What Is the Official Poverty Line?